scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 8 hours

-A protective ward for the journey ahead.
-Target up to 5 creatures, adding a bad die for every creature targeted.
-On success the targets maximum Wounds increase by 1.
-A creature can only be under the effects of one source of _Traveler's Protection_.
+Create a protective ward that fills up to 5 creatures with vigor.
+Make a spellcasting roll against 1 bad die for each creature targeted.
+On success the creatures maximum wounds increase by 1.
+Casting _Traveler's Protection_ on a creature already under its effects refreshes the duration.

-Add an enhanced die for every level above 3rd.
+Add an enhanced die for every level cast above 3rd.

 ___
 #### Turn Undead